About Mimo Technik

-First, set up a full 3D scanning system and an inspection pipeline with PolyWorks software; this would become their go-to system for all measurements; a portable CMM is very effective in an environment where you have low volume and high variability, classic for 3D printing.
+First, we set up a full 3D scanning system and an inspection pipeline with PolyWorks software; this is their go-to system for all measurements; a portable CMM is very effective in an environment where you have low volume and high variability; classic for 3D printing.

-Second, get the proper training and consulting to understand their new tools and focus on their unique processes.
+Second, we provided the proper training and consulting to understand their new tools and focus on their unique processes.

 Third, provide in-house metrology services at 3D Infotech headquarters in Irvine for those parts that require inspection with higher accuracy devices.

 Finally, 3D Infotech and MIMO Technik are in constant collaboration addressing the evolving requirements of aerospace customers.
 Each project is unique, and some of them pose particular metrology challenges that can be solved only with great teamwork and collaboration.